jelars77/StaticSiteGenerator/README.md

 Log in
 Leave comments
 Save preferences
 You would need a dynamic site for that stuff, which is usually powered by a database and a custom web server.

-Static sites are great for:
+Static site use cases:

 Blogs
 Portfolios